Prelude to the Invasion: The Crisis of 1066

 From Anglo-Saxon Thegns to Norman Lords

-The most transformative change after Hastings was the wholesale reassignment of land.
-Within five years, virtually all Anglo-Saxon thegns (nobles) who had fought at Hastings or resisted William were dispossessed.
-Their estates were granted to Norman barons, knights, and ecclesiastics.
-This redistribution created a new ruling class tied by feudal loyalty to the king.
-The Domesday Book, completed in 1086, recorded this massive transfer: approximately 90% of land in England was held by Norman lay and ecclesiastical lords.
-The Anglo-Saxon aristocracy was nearly erased.
+The most profound change after Hastings was the wholesale transformation of land ownership.
+Within five years of the battle, virtually all Anglo-Saxon thegns who had fought at Hastings or resisted William were dispossessed.
+Their lands were confiscated and granted to Norman barons, knights, and ecclesiastical institutions.
+This was not a gradual process but a systematic purge.
+By the time the Domesday Book was compiled in 1086, approximately 90 percent of the land in England was held by Norman lay and ecclesiastical lords.
+Only two Anglo-Saxon magnates of any significance retained their estates.
+The old English aristocracy was nearly erased.

 Cultural and Linguistic Transformation